Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/We proudly handed the Biden Administration the most secure border in history  All they had to do was keep this smooth-running system on autopilot  I.md

 ---
-title: We proudly handed the Biden Administration the most secure border in history.
+title: 'We proudly handed the Biden Administration the most secure border in history.
 All they had to do was keep this smooth-running system on autopilot.
-I...
+I...'
 categories:
     - 社交媒体
     - Gab - 熱門